This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- With the help of another person, lift the top mattress.
-Place the board on top of the bedsprings (bottom mattress).
+- Place the board on top of the box springs (bottom mattress).

-- Put the mattress on top of the board.
+- Put the top mattress on top of the board.

-- Make sure none of the board is sticking out from under the mattress.
-This can cause injury if someone bumps into it.
+- Make sure the board is not sticking out from under the mattress.

 - Put the sheets back on the bed.